GU4243-ADS/spring2018-project1-dca2123/README.md

 EAP and MWS tend to be more positive than negative on average; HPL favors negativity.

 #### Topic Modeling: Comparing and contrasting Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation LDA)

-I will focus mainly on the difference between LDA and NMF with MWS, because 1. this phase of the analysis is almost purely subjective and my analysis and bias would be redundant if indulged further, and 2.
-MWS had the most convincing topics.
+I will focus mainly on the difference between LDA and NMF with MWS, because
+1. this phase of the analysis is almost purely subjective and my analysis and bias would be redundant if indulged further, and
+2. MWS had the most convincing topics.
-See the python notebook for inter author topic comparison.
+See the python notebook for inter-author topic comparison.

-I chose tfidf as it provided, in my opinion, better results, and because nmf does not work with simple counts; it requires tfidf, and I wanted to compare nmf and lda on as equal terms as possible.

 Finally, I claim that nmf provides more human interpretable topics.
 Obviously, human interpretability is secondary for the author classification problem, but this is an oppurtunity to dicover which algorithm gets closer to human thought, as an intellectual exercise.